arnav-exe/bestbuy-notifier/README.md

         1. if any condition is met, fire appropriate ntfy

-# SOURCES TO ADD:
+# Sources supported:
+ - amazon
+ - bestbuy
+ - bhphotovideo
+ - lenovo
+ - walmart

+# Sources to add:
  - microcenter - crawl4ai
- - costco - crawl4ai

 # Patterns used: